mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

     - [Declaring a new Agent Collection on  the Coordinator Machine](#declaring-a-new-agent-collection-on--the-coordinator-machine)
     - [Connecting a new instance of the User Console web server to the Coordinator Machine](#connecting-a-new-instance-of-the-user-console-web-server-to-the-coordinator-machine)

+# Welcome to mimOE.ai #

+Welcome to mimOE.ai, a cutting-edge product designed to revolutionize AI-powered application development. mimOE.ai is built to make developing AI applications easier, more secure, and more cost-effective.
+Whether you're a seasoned developer or just starting your journey in AI application development, mimOE.ai provides the tools and infrastructure you need to create powerful, distributed AI solutions.

+mimOE.ai empowers developers to create sophisticated AI applications that leverage distributed computing resources, local AI models, and advanced coordination capabilities.
+Whether you're building a simple chatbot or a complex multi-agent AI system, mimOE.ai provides the tools and infrastructure to bring your ideas to life.

 This documentation describes mimOE.ai and how it works.
 It provides both explanations and a set of hands-on demonstration projects that show developers how to work with the technology.
 The demonstration projects are progressive in that each builds upon activities implemented in a previous demonstration project.

 The demonstration projects illustrate three scenarios of progressive complexity.
-These scenarios are:

-* **Scenario 1:** A single [Agent Machine](#understanding-agent-machines) and a [Coordinator Machine](#understanding-the-coordinator-machine).
-* **Scenario 2:** A two Agent Machine scenario that includes a Nvidia device that runs under the Coordinator created in Scenario 1.
-* **Scenario 3:** A multiple Agent Machine scenario that runs under the Coordinator created in Scenario 1.
+The first scenario you'll run is a single-agent scenario under Agent Collection.
+In the second scenario, you'll add an Nvidia Orin device to the mimik Service Mesh as an Agent Machine.
+You'll then create a new Agent Collection that includes the Agent Machine you made in the first scenario and the Nvidia Agent Machine.
+You’ll also make a distinctly named Agent Collection on the Coordinator Machine for this scenario.
+In the third scenario, you'll add two more Agent Machines to the mimik Service Mesh and run all under another distinctly named Agent Collection.
+Through these scenarios, you will learn how to fetch and upload your AI model to the agents/computing nodes (steps will be highlighted in mModelStore µservices)

-Before discussing each scenario, a developer must first understand the essential concepts and components of mimOE.ai.
-Once a developer understands these essentials, we'll provide the instructions necessary for a developer to get direct hands-on experience with the scenarios via demonstration projects.
+Before discussing each scenario, a developer must understand the essential concepts and components of mimOE.ai.
+Once a developer understands these essentials, we'll provide the instructions for a developer to get direct hands-on experience with the scenarios via demonstration projects.

 Let's start by answering the question, what is mimOE.ai?

-# What is mimOE.ai?
+# What is mimOE.ai?#

-mimOE.ai is a product that is intended to make developing AI-powered applications easier, more secure, and more cost-effective.
+mimOE.ai is a product intended to make developing AI-powered applications more accessible, secure, and cost-effective.

-In terms of application development, the organization of mimOE.ai is divided into of two parts.
-The first part is edgeEngine. edgeEngine is the mimik technology that is the runtime that enrolls a machine into the [mimik Service Mesh](https://devdocs.mimik.com/introduction/04-index) and provides discovery capability to other edgeEngine-enabled machines running on the mimik Service Mesh. edgeEngine also serves as an API gateway to the various mimik microservices running on a given machine.
+In terms of application development, mimOE.ai is organized into two parts.
+The first part is edgeEngine. edgeEngine is the mimik technology that is the runtime that enrolls a machine into the [mimik Service Mesh](https://devdocs.mimik.com/introduction/04-index) and provides discovery capability to other edgeEngine-enabled machines running on the mimik Service Mesh. edgeEngine is also an API gateway to the various mimik microservices running on a given machine.

-The second part of mimOE.ai is the various mimOE.ai microservices that enable interaction with AI assets such as large language models (LLM) and vector databases, which are hosted locally on a machine running edgeEngine.
+The second part of mimOE.ai is the various mimOE.ai microservices that enable interaction with AI assets such as large language models (LLM) and vector databases.
+These assets are hosted locally on a machine running edgeEngine.
 These microservices are `mILM`, `mAI`, `mKB`, and `mModelStore`.

 The figure below describes the various deployment units.

 ![mimOE.ai deployment units](./images/mimEO-ai-parts.png)

-From a developer's point of view, the important thing to understand about mimOE.ai is that the technology is a collection of deployment units. edgeEngine is the deployment unit that needs to be installed on any machine that implements mimOE.ai.
+From a developer's point of view, the vital thing to understand about mimOE.ai is that the technology is a collection of deployment units. edgeEngine is the deployment unit that needs to be installed on any machine that implements mimOE.ai.
 The other deployment units are the various AI-focused microservices published by mimik, `mILM`, `mAI`, `mKB`, and `mModelStore`.
 You'll learn how to use these microservices in sections to come.

+# Key features and benefits of mimOE.ai #

+Its key features are:

+* Distributed AI processing
+* Secure interactions with AI models
+* Efficient coordination of multiple AI agents
+* Support for local LLMs and vector databases

+The main benefits are:

+* Faster AI application development
+* Enhanced security for AI interactions
+* Improved accuracy through multi-agent processing
+* Cost-effective utilization of computing resources
+* Supports various computing devices, from standard computers to mobile devices and AI-optimized hardware like NVIDIA GPUs.

 # What You Need to Know Before You Start

 In order to get full benefit from reading this documentation you need to have the following before you start: